The last two decades have seen major changes in the travel landscape.

 Change has been driven by the United States wanting to forge closer relations with its international neighbors.
 Agreements such as the US-Ireland Working Holiday Agreement have afforded thousands of young Irish citizens the opportunity to temporarily work in America.

-The USA government has also conformed to the growing demand from its domestic companies to help to find talented, specialist or seasonal workforces to support growth.
+The USA government has also conformed to the growing demand from its domestic companies to help to find a talented, specialist or seasonal workforces to support growth.
 This has led to the introduction of several different visa types, while relaxing the requirements on others such as the J-1, F-1, H-1B and H-2B visas.

 Even with the cloud of uncertainty surrounding the current US administration and the restrictions placed on some countries, there remain more opportunities than in previous decades.